-Navodaya Entrance Exam 2016 Notification for admission into navodaya schoolsNavodaya Entrance Exam 2016/ JNVS Entrance Test 2016/JNVS Selection Test 2016: JNV Selection Test 2016 Schedule has been released for conducting the entrance exam across the country in all the States for 6th Class Admissions in JNVs.
-So, Navodaya Entrance Test 2016 has been released on May 25, 2015 for admission into Class VI in Navodaya Vidyalayas for 2016-17.
-JNV Selection Test 2016 details, eligibility, application form, schedule, important dates, how to apply, how to fill the application form and more details are provided here
+Navodaya Entrance Exam 2017 Notification for admission into navodaya schoolsNavodaya Entrance Exam 2017/ JNVS Entrance Test 2017/JNVS Selection Test 2017: JNV Selection Test 2017 Schedule has been released for conducting the entrance exam across the country in all the States for 6th Class Admissions in JNVs.
+So, Navodaya Entrance Test 2017 notification will be released in the month of May for admission into Class VI in Navodaya Vidyalayas for 2017-2018.
+JNV Selection Test 2017 details, eligibility, application form, schedule, important dates, how to apply, how to fill the application form, Entrance Exam, Results and more details are provided here

-Jawahar Navodaya Vidyalaya Samiti Entrance Notification 2016 has been announced as per schedule in each district of all States of India.
+Jawahar Navodaya Vidyalaya Samiti Entrance Notification 2017 has been announced as per schedule in each district of all States of India.
 This notification was announced through press media by the NVS Regional Officials.
-NVS Officials invites the applications from eligible candidates for admission into class VI for academic year 2016-17.
+NVS Officials will invite the applications from eligible candidates for admission into class VI for academic year 2017-18.

 #JNVS Quick Links

 1. JNV Selection Test 2016 Schedule: Get details